Welcome!

 Student life is not a cheap lifestyle.
 Books, tuition fees, a laptop: it all adds up!
 And that doesn't even include those after school happy hours or socials.

-Many international students work in bars or restaurants in The Hague and the customers are used to ordering a drink in English.
+Many international students work in bars or restaurants and the customers are used to ordering a drink in English.
 It’s also common that English is used as the main language in workplaces.

 If you are looking for a job, a good place to start is the website studyinthehague.com.